configcat-labs/feature-flags-dotnet-core-web-api-sample/README.md

 # feature-flags-dotnet-core-web-api-sample

 The app is showcasing the use of ConfigCat's feature flags in a ASP .NET Core Web API app.
-ConfigCat's user targeting system is used where the api behaves differently depending on user accounts type (users with premium tag or not).
+ConfigCat's user targeting system is used where the API behaves differently depending on the user account type (does the user have a premium account or not) and the feature flag toggle (ON/OFF).
-A feature flag is used in order to change the API behavior, where the segment `movement` is shown or hidden depending on the flag setting.
+This changes the API behavior, where the segment `movement` is shown or hidden.

 ------------------------------------------------------------

 ### movement shown

 ```